Shihan150/iloscar/README.md

 2.1.1.
 Preliminary run

-* In the Forward page, maintain all the default settings in Table 1 and 2, except for setting 'tfinal' to '4e4'.
+* In the Forward page, maintain all the default settings in Step 1 table and 2, except for setting 'tfinal' to '4e4'.

-* Set the 'emission pattern' to 3 in Table 3, and input 'pulse_emi.dat' in the second row of Table 4.
+* Set the 'emission pattern' to 3 in Step 3 table, and input 'pulse_emi.dat' in the second row of Step 4 table.
 Note that the file name should be provided as a relative path.

 * 'puluse_emi.dat' file represents two emission events: